John Bligh (medical educator)

-John Bligh FRCGP is an Emeritus Professor of Medical Education and a former dean at Cardiff University School of Medicine 2014–2016.
+John Bligh FRCGP is an Emeritus Professor of Medical Education and a former dean at Cardiff University School of Medicine from 2014 to 2016.
 He was the first elected President of the Academy of Medical Educators (AoME).

 Education and early career

 Bligh studied and University of St Andrews and University of Manchester graduating in medicine.

 He worked as a general practitioner at the Lache Health Centre in Chester for 11 years.
 He became a fellow of the RCGP.

 Medical education

 He was head of the department of health care education at the University of Liverpool.
 In 1995, he was appointed Professor of Primary Care Education, then Professor of Medical Education.